 Martha (Ellen) C. Cashion, M.Ed.

-Mrs. Cashion has experience in the public school system as a special education and fourth grade teacher.
+Ellen Cashion has experience in the public school system as a special education and fourth-grade teacher.
 In 2000, she came to North Greenville as an adjunct and in 2001 she was asked to remain at NGU full time, as Assistant to the Director of Teacher Education and instructor for multiple classes.
-Mrs. Cashion now is the Director of Teacher Education and teaches many elementary education professional classes for the undergraduate program.
-In 2015, Mrs. Cashion began instructing with CAPS for the NGU online program.
+Cashion now is the Director of Teacher Education and teaches many elementary education professional classes for the undergraduate program.
+In 2015, Cashion began instructing with CAPS for the NGU online program.
 She has a passion for teaching and mentoring future educators.
 She hopes her experiences and love of teaching will encourage her students.
-God has called many to teach and Mrs. Cashion’s desire is to equip as many as possible to be godly teachers, wherever He may direct them.
-Mrs. Cashion enjoys family, especially spending time with her two grandchildren.
+God has called many to teach and Cashion’s desire is to equip as many as possible to be godly teachers, wherever He may direct them.
+Cashion enjoys family, especially spending time with her two grandchildren.
 Additionally, reading, cooking, and travel are her favorite ways to relax.

 Online General Studies